 At an EF-3, wind gusts between 218 and 266 kilometers per hour (136 and 165 miles per hour) occur.
 Severe damage is observed, such as walls ripped from buildings and several uprooted trees.

 An EF-4 is characterized by wind gusts estimated between 267 and 322 kilometers per hour (166 and 200 miles per hour).
 Devastating environmental damage is also present, including destroyed homes and cars that have been blown away.

 An EF-5 is characterized by winds at or above 322 kilometers per hour (over 200 miles per hour).
 At this level, a tornado can lift homes off their foundations, strip bark from trees, and throw debris the size of a car through the air.

 The average tornado only stays on the ground for 5 minutes, and approximately 77% rate between EF-0 and EF-1, with about 95% below EF-3.
 Only .01% of tornadoes reach the highest category of EF-5.
 Even so, tornadoes can cause many fatalities and significant property damage at any level.

 The nation's deadliest tornado struck the heart of Tornado Alley, hitting Missouri, Illinois, and Indiana.
-The 1925 Tri-state tornado outbreak hit Missouri, Illinois, and Indiana, leaving an estimated 1.5 billion dollars of damage and 695 fatalities.
+The 1925 tri-state tornado outbreak hit Missouri, Illinois, and Indiana, leaving an estimated 1.5 billion dollars in damage and 695 fatalities.
 More recently, the 2011 super outbreak in Joplin, Missouri claimed 158 lives and caused $2.8 billion in damages.

 The following states, most of which make up Tornado Alley, see the most tornado activity in an average year: